BISO Home > USLC/IUPAP Homepage > USLC/IUPAP Background

 The International Union of Pure and Applied Physics (IUPAP) was founded in 1922 to stimulate and facilitate international cooperation in physics, and the worldwide development of science.
 Many branches of physics are represented in the IUPAP International Commissions, which are assigned specific tasks as defined in the mandates of each commission.
-Presently, there are twenty specialized commissions, four affiliated commissions, twelve inter-union groups, and nine working groups.
+Presently, there are twenty specialized commissions and four affiliated commissions.

 The mission of IUPAP is to assist the worldwide development of physics, to foster international collaboration in physics, and to assist in the application of physics in solving problems of concern to humanity; IUPAP carries out this mission by sponsoring international meetings, fostering communications and publications, encouraging research and education, fostering free circulation of scientists, promoting international agreements on symbols, units, and nomenclature, and cooperating with other organizations on disciplinary and interdisciplinary problems.

-It is the responsibility of the U.S. Liaison Committee for IUPAP (USLC/IUPAP),
+It is the responsibility of the U.S. Liaison Committee for IUPAP (USLC/IUPAP) to:

-- to nominate U.S. members for the IUPAP Commissions; and
+- nominate U.S. members for the IUPAP Commissions; and

-- to recommend for nomination by the NAS delegates to the IUPAP General Assembly.
+- recommend for nomination by the NAS delegates to the IUPAP General Assembly.

 The National Academy of Sciences (NAS) is the U.S. adhering body to the International Council for Science (ICSU) and its Unions.
 Accordingly, the NAS has the responsibility to foster U.S. participation and cooperation in international science activities; to communicate to the National Science Foundation (NSF), and other U.S. Government Institutions the importance of IUPAP’s activities to international collaboration in science, to free exchange of scientific information and free circulation of scientists, to international agreements and standards, and also the broader impact of physics on development around the world.